eliasmpw/android-reaction-game/README.md

 ## Overview

-The aim of this project is to develop a reaction game between in android for two players, with interaction with Android Wear service and Firebase.
+The aim of this project is to develop a reaction game in android for two players, including an interaction with Android Wear service and Firebase.
 This repository contains all the files required to install and run the application.

 ## Structure